- Holiday pay: inclusion of voluntary overtime

 Participating employers will be able to access funds in their digital accounts to pay for apprenticeship training from May 2017.
 Further guidance on the scheme will be published later this year.

 New whistleblowing rules for certain financial services businesses will be applied from 7 September 2016.
 Whistleblowing remains a key concern for many businesses, particularly in heavily regulated sectors.
 We have carried out a survey on businesses' approach to whistleblowing, the results of which will be launched later this month.
-Click here to request a copy of the report.

 From October 2016, the National Minimum Wage will increase to: